 We gained a significant amount of elevation but because it was gradual I never felt myself breathing hard.
 The descent turned out to be quick and easy, except along the ridge.
 What slowed us down was the beauty of the setting sun – and the only thing that kept us moving was the thought of cutting a Christmas tree down in the dark.

 You can knock off the 6.7 km loop hike – with an elevation gain of 213 m in a couple of hours.
-In total we ended up doing closer to 12 kilometres with add-ons – so we took about 3.5 hours.
+In total we ended up doing closer to 12 km with add-ons – so we took about 3.5 hours.
 There are lots of permutations to the loop if you want a longer day.
 I’d also recommend going up Sugar Daddy and down the ridge on the Fullerton Loop for about a four hour hike.

-In a normal December this would be an awesome trail to snowshoe.
-The Fullerton Loop is a family-friendly outing and would be a perfect activity over the Christmas holidays.
+In a normal December, this would be an awesome trail to snowshoe.
+This hike is a family-friendly outing and would be a perfect activity over the Christmas holidays.